SyedSahil80328/Integrated-Assistive-System-For-Object-Detection-And-Blind-Navigation/README.md

 ```
 sudo raspi-config
 ```
-After issuing this command, you will be looking something like this
+<p>After issuing this command, you will be looking something like this</p>

 ```
 Raspberry Pi 4 Model B Rev 1.5